ddugovic/lishogi-discord/readme.md

 !playing [username]
     Shares your (or a user's) current game as a GIF !arena [username]
-    Find an upcoming or recent arena created by lishogi (or a user) !puzzle
+    Find an upcoming or recent arena created by lidraughts (or a user) !puzzle
     Displays today's puzzle
 !tv [game mode]